CScharer/full-stack-qa/docs/work/20251229_GITHUB_PAGES_INVESTIGATION.md

   - Backward compatible with Allure2 results

 **Testing Plan**:
-1. ✅ Complete Allure2 upgrade to 2.36.0 (current branch)
+1. ✅ Complete Allure2 upgrade to 2.36.0
-2. ⏳ Merge Allure2 upgrade to main
+2. ✅ Merge Allure2 upgrade to main
-3. ⏳ Create new branch for Allure3 CLI testing
+3. ✅ Create new branch for Allure3 CLI testing (`test-allure3-cli`)
-4. ⏳ Test Allure3 CLI with existing Allure2 results
+4. 🔄 Test Allure3 CLI with existing Allure2 results (in progress)
 5. ⏳ Evaluate if Allure3 CLI provides benefits over Allure2 CLI
 6. ⏳ Document findings and decide on adoption